valentinocossar/trellis-database-uploads-migration/README.md

 6. Set alias for host files as mentioned below in the hosts configuration section

 ### ‼️ Important
+* This tool doesn't work with Ansible 2.4.1.0 due to a bug (see #9)
-* The development vagrant VM must be powered on every time you run a command, this because the tool checks if the site folder exists and its name is the same of the `local_path` parameter in `wordpress_sites.yml`.
+* The development vagrant VM must be powered on every time you run a command, this because the tool checks if the site folder exists and its name is the same of the `local_path` parameter in `wordpress_sites.yml`
 * The `database_backup` folder inside Bedrock will be automatically created if doesn't exist
 * I recommend you to not perform `git` operations while running `./bin/database.sh` command, this because the tool uses the Bedrock folder as temp folder to store database dump before importing/exporting it and then delete it
-* To support url search and replace for Trellis 0.9.8 and lower, remove `.canonical` from variables `url_from` and `url_to` in the files `database-pull.yml` and `database-push.yml`.
+* To support url search and replace for Trellis 0.9.8 and lower, remove `.canonical` from variables `url_from` and `url_to` in the files `database-pull.yml` and `database-push.yml`
+* This tool hasn't been tested with a multisite configuration, any help with this implementation would be appreciated

 ## 🏄 Usage
 * Run `./bin/uploads.sh <environment> <site name> <mode>`